A QUESTION OF REVELATION

 These three are vitally important to understand.
-Every prophet discovers it and so does every other man and woman in Christ.
+Every navi (prophet) discovers it and so does every other man and woman in Messiah.
 The young rarely do.
-They must wait for their "better years".
+They must wait for their 'better years'.

-You see, even though a man who has had an experience with God should use the same words to express that experience as he did 10 years ago, nevertheless -- if he has lived with his experience -- he now puts more meaning into the words he uses than he ever did before.
-Take a look at Acts 11:16 and compare it with Acts 15:6-11 and you will see that Peter "remembers" in the light of his intervening experience.
+You see, even though a man who has had an experience with Elohim (God) should use the same words to express that experience as he did 10 years ago, nevertheless - if he has lived with his experience - he now puts more meaning into the words he uses than he ever did before.
+Take a look at Acts 11:16 and compare it with Acts 15:6-11 and you will see that Peter 'remembers' in the light of his intervening experience.

-Q. I know people hearing this will feel impatient and rebellious when it seems that God is not revealing Himself.
+Q. I know people hearing this will feel impatient and rebellious when it seems that Elohim (God) is not revealing Himself.
 What should they do?

 A. Your question contains its own answer.
 Patience.
-These people must also remember that to stand in God's presence in our sins would overwhelm us and all the meaning we had gained from our spiritual growth up to that time would be lost.
-Think back to the time when the Priests could not minister at the Temple because God's presence was so strong (1 Ki.8:11 cp Mal.3:2).
-In hiding Himself, God is merciful.
+These people must also remember that to stand in Elohim's (God's) presence in our sins would overwhelm us and all the meaning we had gained from our spiritual growth up to that time would be lost.
+Think back to the time when the Cohenim (Priests) could not minister at the Temple because Elohim's (God's) presence was so strong (1 Ki.8:11 cp Mal.3:2).
+In hiding Himself, Yahweh is merciful.

-By this key I am usually able to discern who is, and who is not, a prophet.
-The self-acclaimed prophets want to "tell all" indiscriminately, calling people to repentance by exposing all their sins before they have acquired the capacity to deal with them, and revealing very mystery he knows.
-The true prophet must sense what can be done with each individual at any one moment of time.
+By this key I am usually able to discern who is, and who is not, a navi (prophet).
+The self-acclaimed and self-promoting nevi'im (prophets) want to 'tell all' indiscriminately, calling people to repentance by exposing all their sins before they have acquired the capacity to deal with them, and revealing evry mystery he knows.
+The true navi (prophet) must sense what can be done with each individual at any one moment of time.

 Instead of getting impatient and complaining what we should do is to improve the quality of our seeking.
-We must search for God as we are commanded to love Him -- involving our whole "heart, mind, and strength" (Mark 12:35).
+We must search for Elohim (God) as we are commanded to love Him - involving our whole "heart, mind, and strength" (Mark 12:35).
 Too much prayer is half-hearted and insincere.
 The fast food generation want everything fast, at a special offer, and preferably free.
-That's the worst possible kind of attitude to bring to the Gospel.
-Those who do not get things easy are usually those who find their ways to the throne of God quickly.
-Jesus said that it was nearly impossible for the rich to get into heaven, and no wonder.
-Life is too easy for them -- to relaxed and laid-back.
+That's the worst possible kind of attitude to bring to the Besorah (Gospel).
+Those who do not get things easy are usually those who find their ways to the throne of Elohim (God) quickly.
+Yah'shua (Jesus) said that it was nearly impossible for the rich to get into heaven, and no wonder.
+Life is too easy for them - to relaxed and laid-back.

 Once we have understood a matter we must be transformed by it.
 Failure to repent, not just failure to think, leads to loss of Light.
 So if someone is feeling impatient and rebellious then I have only one thing to say to them: Repent!
-Stop thinking and get on with living the Gospel.
-Your time will come -- wait patiently for it and in the meantime do everything you can with the knowledge you have.
+Stop thinking and get on with living the Besorah (Gospel).
+Your time will come - wait patiently for it and in the meantime do everything you can with the knowledge you have.

-Every man needs to know God for himself and this knowledge will grow in him as he diligently seeks God (Heb.11:6).
+Every man needs to know Elohim (God) for himself and this knowledge will grow in him as he diligently seeks Him (Heb.11:6).
 He also needs the companionship which assures him that he is not following cunningly devised fables (2 Pet.1:16).
 Where will he find this companionship?
 In the testimony of men of like devotion and parallel experience.

-A. In the Church.
-If you want to understand revelation then go to a Church of revelation.
-And if you want to experience true revelation, then you must go to a Church that is being true.
+A. In the Community of believers, yes.
+If you want to understand revelation then go to a fellowship of revelation.
+And if you want to experience true revelation, then you must go to a fellowship that is being true.

 Q. And where is that?

-A. Where there is a beautiful garden full of luscious spiritual fruits and people who are eating them.
+A. Where there is a beautiful garden full of luscious spiritual fruits and people who are eating and sharing them.

 This page was created on 26 February 1997